bootchk/solabile/pages/motorizedMobiles.md

 The lowest level of a mobile requires no motor.
-Instead it can be constructed so that the rotation of the level above causes the lowest level to rotate by weather cocking.
+Instead it can be constructed so that the rotation of the level above causes the lowest level to rotate by weathercocking.
-This can be done using a constrained torsional connection between the two levels that keeps the levels in alignment at rest, and a vane on the lower level that makes it weather cock to rotate orthogonal to the level above.
+This can be done using a constrained torsional connection between the two levels that keeps the levels in alignment at rest, and a vane on the lower level that makes it weathercock to rotate orthogonal to the level above.

 ### Rowing between levels above in a mobile